godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->
-> The secret of perfect health lies in keeping the mind always cheerful - never worried, never hurried, never borne down by any fear, thought or anxiety.
+> Believe in one thing too much and you have no room for new ideas.
-> — *Sathya Sai Baba*
+> — *Ray Bradbury*

-_Last updated: Thu Jul 31 02:06:29 UTC 2025_
+_Last updated: Fri Aug  1 02:23:15 UTC 2025_
 <!-- END_QUOTE -->

 <!-- <hr>